Specific Health Concerns

 Activity related soft tissue disorder (ASTD) is a term used to describe a variety of medical conditions affecting muscles, tendons and/or ligaments, resulting from repetitive movements or exposure to mechanical vibrations.
 ASTDs are also known as repetitive strain injuries (RSIs), repetitive motion disorders, and accumulative trauma disorders.
 You can get workers' compensation for your ASTD if it was due to the nature of your employment.

-WorkSafeBC considers chronic pain to be when pain remains six months after an injury and beyond the usual recovery time for the injury.
-The type of chronic pain will determine the kind of benefits that will be provided.
+WorkSafeBC defines chronic pain as pain that remains six months after an injury and beyond the usual recovery time for the injury.
+Our Chronic Pain Factsheet provides information on identifying the different types of chronic pain, what to do and how to dispute a WorkSafeBC decision.

 WorkSafeBC accepts two kinds of hearing loss: